-Ovine and caprine embryos exported from New Zealand to Ecuador must comply with the import requirements of Ecuador listed in this notice as follows:
+Ovine and caprine semen exported from New Zealand to Ecuador must comply with the import requirements of Ecuador listed in this notice as follows:

-2.1 An import permit is required for the exportation of caprine and ovine embryos to Ecuador.

-2.2 An official veterinarian of New Zealand Ministry of Agriculture and Forestry must certify, after due enquiry, the following:

-2.2.1 New Zealand is declared officially free of peste des petits ruminants, sheep & goat pox, Rift Valley fever, foot-and-mouth disease, brucellosis (Brucella abortus & Brucella melitensis), infectious ovine encephalomyelitis ('louping-ill'), bluetongue, Akabane disease, Aino, maedi-visna, enzootic abortion of ewes (Chlamydophila abortus), scrapie, vesicular stomatitis, ovine pulmonary adenomatosis ('jaagsiekte'), contagious agalactia, contagious bovine, ovine & caprine pleuropneumonia, rinderpest, Nairobi sheep disease, and Q fever.
-2.2.2 Vaccinating against these diseases is not permitted in New Zealand.
+- 2.1 An import permit is required for the exportation of caprine and ovine semen to Ecuador. - 2.2 An official veterinarian of New Zealand Ministry of Agriculture and Forestry must certify, after due enquiry, the following: - 2.2.1 New Zealand is declared officially free of rinderpest, peste des petits ruminants, sheep & goat pox, Rift Valley fever, foot-and-mouth disease, brucellosis (Brucella abortus & Brucella melitensis), infectious ovine encephalomyelitis ('louping-ill'), bluetongue, Akabane disease, Aino, maedi-visna, enzootic abortion of ewes (Chlamydophila abortus), scrapie, vesicular stomatitis, ovine pulmonary adenomatosis ('jaagsiekte'), contagious agalactia, contagious bovine, ovine & caprine pleuropneumonia, Nairobi sheep disease, and Q fever.

-2.2.3 The embryo collection centre, at which the embryos were collected, is approved by the New Zealand Ministry of Agriculture and Forestry as having facilities suitable for collecting, processing, and storing embryos in accordance with the recommendations of the OIE Terrestrial Animal Health Code.

-2.2.4 The embryo collection centre:

-2.2.4.1 is under the direct supervision and sanitary control of a team veterinarian who is approved by the New Zealand Ministry of Agriculture and Forestry, and who is responsible for the health of the donor animals and the hygiene of the embryos

-2.2.4.2 is regularly inspected by an Official Veterinarian of the New Zealand Ministry of Agriculture and Forestry.

-2.2.5 The embryo collection centre is isolated from other livestock establishments.

-2.2.6 In the two years preceding the collection of the embryos there has been no clinical evidence of contagious ecthyma ('orf'), campylobacteriosis, and listeriosis on either the embryo collection centre or the farm(s) of origin of the embryo donor animals.

-2.2.7 In case of permanent residence on the embryo collection centre, all donor animals were tested at least every 12 months, for the following diseases, with negative results:

-2.2.7.1 ovine epididymitis (Brucella ovis), using the complement fixation (CF) test or ELISA.
-Test used.
+- 2.2.2 Vaccinating against these diseases is not permitted in New Zealand. - 2.2.3 The semen collection centre, at which the semen was collected, is approved by the New Zealand Ministry of Agriculture and Forestry as having facilities suitable for collecting, processing, and storing semen in accordance with the recommendations of the OIE Terrestrial Animal Health Code. - 2.2.4 The semen collection centre: - 2.2.4.1 is under the direct supervision and sanitary control of a centre veterinarian who is approved by the New Zealand Ministry of Agriculture and Forestry, and who is responsible for the health of the donor animals and the hygiene of the semen - 2.2.4.2 is regularly inspected by an Official Veterinarian of the New Zealand Ministry of Agriculture and Forestry. - 2.2.5 The semen collection centre is isolated from other livestock establishments. - 2.2.6 In the two years preceding the collection of semen, there has been no clinical evidence of contagious ecthyma ('orf'), campylobacteriosis and listeriosis on either the semen collection centre or the farm(s) of origin of the donor animals. - 2.2.7 In case of permanent residence on the semen collection centre, all donor animals were tested at least every 12 months, for the following diseases, with negative results: - 2.2.7.1 ovine epididymitis (Brucella ovis), using the complement fixation (CF) test or ELISA Test used.

-(To be deleted if not applicable.)
+(To be deleted if not applicable)

-2.2.7.2 In case of permanent residence on the embryo collection centre, all donor animals were subjected every 6 months to an intramuscular injection of dihydrostreptomycin (at a dose arte of 25 mg/kg) or long-acting oxytetracycline (at a dose rate of 20 mg/kg).
-Antibiotic used.
+2.2.8 In case of permanent residence on the semen collection centre, all donor animals were subjected every 6 months to an intramuscular injection of dihydrostreptomycin (at a dose rate of 25 mg/kg) or long-acting oxytetracycline (at a dose rate of 20 mg/kg).
+Antibiotic used

-(To be deleted if not applicable.)
+(To be deleted if not applicable)